Note: Ben’s final North American Tour performance as Billy was in Las Vegas, NV on May 19, 2013.

 Total Performances as Billy: 71.5 (includes 1 partial show credited @.5)

 At the matinee performance on Saturday, June 30, 2012 in Louisville, Kentucky, Ben Cook became the 65th boy in the world (and the 10th for the North American Tour of the show) to play the title role in Billy Elliot the Musical (BETM).
-By the time he left the role almost a year later, he was the senior Billy among the four boys who rotated in the role.
+By the time he left the role almost a year later, he was the senior Billy among the four boys who rotated in the role on the Tour.

 Ben’s quest to be Billy was an abnormally long one, even for a show that has been known to require many audition call backs of its prospective Billys.
-But the 15-year-old, who lives with his parents and two of his three siblings in Lorton, Virginia, has persevered.
-According to his dad, Glenn, who writes a great blog called Stage Dad, the process actually began in 2007 when Ben first auditioned for the show in Maryland.
+But the 15-year-old (D.O.B. = 11-Dec-1997), who lived with his parents and two of his three siblings in Lorton, Virginia at the time of his debut, has persevered.
+According to his dad, Glenn, the process actually began in 2007 when Ben first auditioned for the show in Maryland.
 This was even before the show opened on Broadway.
 After two years of callbacks, he was finally offered the role of Tall Boy/Michael understudy on Broadway.
 And he was, in fact, the last full-time actor in that role on Broadway before the show closed there.

 By then, Ben had amassed quite an impressive resume of amateur and professional credentials.
 Ben had gotten his early performance training at the Metropolitan Fine Arts Center.
 From that base, he auditioned for many roles in shows.